-The first symbolic stone for the Rivesaltes camp memorial was placed by Christian Bourquin and Georges in 2007 as they recalled the events which lead to the future project becoming a reality on the 42 hectares of land which now belong to the department.
+The first symbolic stone for the Rivesaltes camp memorial was placed by Christian Bourquin and Georges Freche in 2007 as they recalled the events which lead to the future project becoming a reality on the 42 hectares of land which now belonged to the department.

-In 1998, Christian Bourquin refused to allow the demolition of the camp barracks and the idea of a memorial was born.
+In 1998, Christian Bourquin refused to allow the demolition of the ruins of the camp barracks and the idea of a memorial was born.
 The greatest difficulty concerned the many different peoples and religions who suffered there – who should the memorial honour?
-Jews, gypsies, Spaniards, French Algerians, homosexuals…..even Germans imprisoned there after the liberation….?
+Jews, gypsies, Spanish refugees, French Algerians, homosexuals…..even Germans imprisoned there after the liberation….?

-It was finally decided by a ‘jury’ led by French architect and designer Rudy Ricciotti that It’s role should be to “account for the history of internment in France during the second world war, the camp from 1930 to present times, and the help and assistance given” The project wias directed by Denis Peschanski – Director of research at CNRS, specialist in the history of the camps in France during the second world war.
+It was finally decided by a ‘jury’ led by French architect and designer Rudy Ricciotti that It’s role should be to “account for the history of internment in France during the second world war, the camp from 1930 to present times, and the help and assistance given” The project was directed by Denis Peschanski, specialist in the terrible history of the camps in France during the second world war.
 Housed in a unique building, the museum earned its architect, Rudy Ricciotti, the Equerre d’Argent prize.

 The one stumbling block which left a bitter taste in the mouths of all concerned was the high price that the department had to pay to the state for the land, instead of the hoped-for symbolic sum of money for something that concerns all humanity.